Abortion in Mauritius: 2012 amendment

 Leader of the Opposition Paul Bérenger supported the 2012 amendment to permit abortion in certain cases.

-The Criminal Code amendment permitting abortion in certain cases was introduced to the National Assembly in 2012 and enacted in October of that year, with 20% of members voting in opposition.
+The Criminal Code amendment was introduced to the National Assembly in 2012 and enacted in October of that year, with 20% of members voting in opposition.
+This law permitted abortion in cases of rape or incest, pregnancy of a minor, or if the pregnancy posed a risk of physical or mental health problems or fetal abnormalities.
 The Mauritius Times wrote that this law had been "dormant for nearly two centuries".
 At the time, it was estimated that the country had thousands of illegal abortions annually.
 The advocacy of a Mauritian member of the Convention on the Elimination of All Forms of Discrimination against Women Committee influenced the reform.

 Attorney General Yatin Varma proposed the Criminal Code (Amendment) Bill, saying he supported freedom of choice.
 Leader of the Opposition Paul Bérenger supported the bill and called a special session to debate it.
 On 20 May, 400 anti-abortion protestors assembled in front of the National Assembly, which was debating the bill.
 Political parties did not take stances on the amendment, and the vote was not split along party lines.
 The amendment passed 50 to 14.

 The Catholic Bishop of Port-Louis, Maurice Piat; the Anglican Bishop of the Indian Ocean, Ian Ernest; and the Vicar of Rodrigues, Alain Harel, wrote to the parliament opposing the legalization of abortion unless the pregnancy risks death.
 Piat affirmed the Catholic Church's views on abortion and the principle of double effect.
 The religious coalition Platform for Life, which included Catholic, Anglican, Muslim, Buddhist leaders, was formed to oppose the bill.
 Some members of the Catholic Church considered a hunger strike to oppose the law.
-The United Nations, Amnesty International, and religious groups including the country's Council of Religions supported the law.
+The United Nations and Amnesty International supported the law.
+The country's Council of Religions wrote in support of abortion access "in certain very specific cases".

 When the law was passed, Varma said, "This is a historic day for the country."
 MLF said, "We've been waiting for this law for years.
-But the state must completely decriminalize abortion."
+But the state must completely decriminalise abortion."
 The anti-abortion group Mouvement d'Aide à la Maternité said, "We will always defend the right to life.
 It is up the soul and conscience of every member of parliament to vote."
 Minister of Health Lormus Budhoo announced that five hospitals met the requirements to be abortion providers.